|

 Haydi bakalım!
 (Ok let’s see!)
 Let’s see everything you need to know for your trip to Turkey.

-Driving Tips in Turkey
+Driving Tips for Turkey

 Sometimes you could even walk faster than you can drive.
 If I were you, I would avoid driving in Istanbul if possible.
 As a newbie, the stress isn’t worth it.